orenAzuz/Book-Library/README.md

 The carusel componenets all from https://github.com/bonjurmrfirst/angular4-carousel I was needed to copy all the folders to my project to make it work for the reason that the version was to old for 1.5.4. version.
-In the projec I've been using material ,animate, scss and more. connecting to a fake DB server to upload the data here on GitHub https://github.com/orenAzuz/Books/blob/master/db.json .
+In the project I've been using material ,animate, scss and more. connecting to a fake DB server to upload the data here on GitHub https://github.com/orenAzuz/Books/blob/master/db.json .